data-provider/website/docs/api-selector.md

 * You can combine all described formats of dependencies as you want.
 * The power of the dependencies API should allow you to retrieve all data you need using a single selector, but a better approach is to create one different selector for each level of granularity, so they can be used separately when needed.
 As they are composable, you can combine those selectors into another one, and so on...
 So, __better use selectors composition instead of defining lots of dependencies in a single selector__.

-> You have more examples available about how to use selector dependencies in the [recipes page](recipes-index.md).
+> You have more examples available about how to use selector dependencies in the [guides page](guides-index.md).